httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 means to increase confidence that the certificate is legitimate.

 One such means is the Required Domain certificate extension defined in {extension}.
-Clients SHOULD require that server certificates presented via this mechanism contain the Required Domain extension and require that a certificate previously accepted on the connection (including the certificate presented in TLS) lists one of the Required Domains in the Subject field or the Subject
+Clients MUST require that server certificates presented via this mechanism contain the Required Domain extension and require that a certificate previously accepted on the connection (including the certificate presented in TLS) lists one of the Required Domains in the Subject field or the Subject